At a Glance

 Avoid Congestion-Causing Triggers Before Bed

 Some people are sensitive to allergens and other environmental triggers that can cause respiratory symptoms like nasal congestion or a runny nose.
-Avoiding triggers during the day may prevent nasal congestion at night.
+Avoiding triggers during the day may prevent sinus congestion at night.
 Examples of triggers for nasal congestion include:

 • Pollen